pennychase/scraper-tutorial/README.md

 Some differences from the original:

 - Using cabal instead of stack
-- Will use builders to output results as CSV files
+- Output results as CSV using cassava